eclypse-org/eclypse/docs/source/overview/getting-started/index.rst

    assets
    update-policy
    placement-strategy
-   callbacks
+   events
    topology
    simulation

 Let's get started with ECLYPSE!
 This guide will walk you through the steps to set up a simulation using the framework.
 ECLYPSE is designed to be flexible and extensible, allowing you to model complex scenarios in Cloud-Edge computing environments.

-The following steps outline the full workflow for setting up a simulation.
+The following steps outline the full workflow for setting up a simulation:

 .. grid:: 2